cloudstax/firecamp/catalog/cassandra/README.md

 **[JMX](https://docs.datastax.com/en/cassandra/3.0/cassandra/configuration/secureJmxAuthentication.html)**

 By default, JMX is enabled to allow tools such as nodetool to access the Cassandra replica remotely.
 You could specify the JMX user and password when creating the service.
-If you do not specify the JMX user and password, the default user is "cassandrajmx" and an UUID will be generated as the password.
+If you do not specify the JMX user and password, the default user is "jmxuser" and an UUID will be generated as the password.

 **[JVM Configs](https://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_tune_jvm_c.html)**